 Certain of the Company's customers pay the Company directly for the Zio XT service upon shipment of devices.
 Such advance payments, or contract liabilities are recorded as deferred revenue on the Condensed Consolidated Balance Sheets and revenue is recognized when reports are delivered to physicians.
-Total revenue recognized during the nine months ended September 30, 2018 that was included in the contract liability balance at the beginning of 2018 was \$1.2 million.
-The total contract liability balance was recognized as revenue during the first half of 2018.
+Total revenue recognized during each of the three months ended March 31, 2019 and March 31, 2018 that was included in the contract liability balance at the beginning of each respective period was \$1.2 million.